berkeley-scf/tutorial-using-bash/index.md

 # 1 This tutorial

+> **Prerequisite**
+>
-Before reading this, if you're not already comfortable with basic commands for working with files (e.g. `cd`, `ls`, `cp` and the structure of the filesystem on a UNIX-like machine, you will want to be familiar with the introductory material in our [Basics of UNIX tutorial](https://berkeley-scf.github.io/tutorial-unix-basics).
+> Before reading this, if you're not already comfortable with basic commands for working with files (e.g. `cd`, `ls`, `cp` and the structure of the filesystem on a UNIX-like machine, you will want to be familiar with the introductory material in our [Basics of UNIX tutorial](https://berkeley-scf.github.io/tutorial-unix-basics).

 Materials for this tutorial, including the Markdown file that was used to create this document are [available on GitHub](https://github.com/berkeley-scf/tutorial-bash-shell).